Second Hand… Doesn’t Cost the Earth

 The statistics behind the campaign are staggering.
 Across the UK, three million household items were sent directly to landfill between 2019-2021, at an estimated cost of £105m*.

-However, if each of these items of working dishwashers, washing machines, freezers and microwaves were rehomed instead of being discarded in landfill, it’s estimated this could save an average of 288 million kg carbon**, the equivalent of 1,663 return flights between London and Sydney****.
+However, if each the working dishwashers, washing machines, freezers and microwaves were rehomed instead of being discarded in landfill, it’s estimated this could save an average of 288 million kg carbon**, the equivalent of 1,663 return flights between London and Sydney****.

 Aside from having a huge environmental impact, there is also a financial one to rehoming and recycling rather than binning.
-Gumtree’s 2022 Circular Economy Report found that the average Brit has 56 unwanted items around the home – worth an average £186 in total if they were to be sold.
+Gumtree’s Circular Economy Report found that the average Brit has 56 unwanted items around the home.
+Plus the items would be worth an average £186 in total if sold.

-Moreover, when it comes to white goods, data from Gumtree shows that there’s further money to be made with second hand dishwashers retailing for an average of £106, washing machines £154, freezers £85 and microwaves £38.
+Moreover, our data shows that there’s further money can be made from white goods.
+While second hand dishwashers retail for an average of £106, washing machines go for £154.
+We’ve also got freezers at £85 and microwaves for £38.

-For more on our campaign follow us across social and for details of the competition see here.
+Finally, for more on our campaign follow us across Twitter, FacebookInstagram and TikTok.

 Methodology

-*FOI requests were sent to all local councils in England (333).
+*Gumtree sent FOI requests to all local councils in England (333).
 In total, 169 councils responded to the request within the agreed cut off date of 20th September 2021.

 ***According to the UK Government and University of Leeds, heating a home for one day = 6.3kg carbon.
 96 kg x 3 million = heating a home for 606.8 days